Process Solenoid valves

-This valve could also be used in low pressure water system, or a system where pressures fluctuate and may drop to zero.
+This valve is also suitable in a low-pressure water system, or a system where pressures fluctuate and may drop to zero.
 Or a system where back pressure can increase resulting in a very low-pressure differential across the valve.
 As mentioned before this valve does not require a pressure differential to operate.

 The average response time of this valve is 50÷500 ms.

-Optional features that can be added to V-Flow Solutions solenoid valves:
+Optional features for V-Flow Solutions process solenoid valves:

 Normally closed direct acting and pilot operated solenoid valves can be supplied with a manual override which allows the valves to be opened independent of electrical current.

 How this works:

 There is a small CAM in the valve, below the armature.
-When the CAM is rotated, it lifts the armature, opening the valve.
+Rotating the CAM lifts the armature, opening the valve.

-Pilot operated solenoid valves can be supplied with a system that has the ability to regulate the closing speed of the diaphragm in order to control waterhammer.
+Pilot operated process solenoid valves can be supplied with a system that has the ability to regulate the closing speed of the diaphragm in order to control waterhammer.

-(Waterhammer is caused by an increase in flow pressure through a previously empty valve).
+(An increase in flow pressure through a previously empty valve is what causes waterhammer).

-The anti waterhammer device is a needle valve incorporated in the valve body.
+The anti waterhammer device is a needle valve that is also built into the valve body.
 By rotating the needle valve clockwise the needle valve restricts the orifice reducing the flow rate, thus slowing the closing speed of the diaphragm.